 - Helping schools, and those who support schools, to understand health research evidence and how it can be used in schools.

 SHRN was launched with 69 schools in 2013 with funding from the Medical Research Council.
 In 2015/16, with funding from Health and Care Research Wales, half of all schools (115) joined.
-In 2017 recruitment is open to all secondary and middle schools in Wales.
+In 2017 recruitment was open to all secondary and middle schools resulting in 99% (n=208) of the maintained, mainstream secondary schools in Wales becoming Network schools.

 Network schools complete a bilingual electronic Student Health and Wellbeing Survey every two years.
 The survey is based on the World Health Organization’s collaborative Health Behaviour of School-aged Children (HBSC) Survey to allow integration of the two surveys every four years and is accompanied by a School Environment Questionnaire, which allows relationships between school policies and practices and student health to be investigated.
 Questions are developed in consultation with key stakeholders in schools, PHW and Welsh Government.
 The surveys provide a flexible and responsive infrastructure to collect data on school practice, emerging and policy-relevant issues and provide a cost effective infrastructure to conduct school-based surveys, research studies and natural experiments of new policies.